-- Strengthening institutions and good governance;
+- Strengthening institutions and good governance

-- Economic development and market opportunities;
+- Economic development and market opportunities

-- Connectivity, energy efficiency, environment and climate change;
+- Connectivity, energy efficiency, environment and climate change

-- Mobility and people-to-people contacts.
+- Mobility and people-to-people contacts

-Education, youth and culture are addressed in Platform 4, which also covers policy dialogues on migration, mobility, integrated border management and research and innovation.
+Education, youth and culture are addressed in Platform 4, which also covers policy dialogues on migration, mobility, integrated border management, and research and innovation.

 The Panel on Education, Culture and Youth was endorsed by the Eastern Partnership Summit in 2017.
-The Panel focuses on the implementation of deliverables 18 and 19 in the framework of the Youth and Education Package, leading the discussion on education, culture and creative sectors, young people's skills, entrepreneurship and employability.
+The Panel focuses on the implementation of deliverables 18 and 19 in the framework of the Youth and Education Package, leading the discussion on education, the culture and creative sectors, young people's skills, entrepreneurship and employability.

 Strong priority is given to:

-Policy context In the framework of a strengthened European Neighbourhood Policy (ENP) from the 2011 Communication and of the 2016 ENP review, the European Commission is committed to:
+As part of the framework of a strengthened European Neighbourhood Policy (ENP) from the 2011 Communication and of the 2016 ENP review, the European Commission is committed to:

 EU cooperation tools